PBonvang/Mat1Tools-maple/README.md

 ### slhs
 `slhs(X, type)`

-**Description**
-Takes a list, vector, column matrix, or similar containing only equations and returns the left-hand side of the equations.
+**Description:** Takes a list, vector, column matrix, or similar containing only equations and returns the left-hand side of the equations.

 **Parameters:**
 - `X: List, vector, column matrix, or similar`